erraja97/Autopsy/README.md

 5. **PDF Compression:**
    Select a PDF, adjust the compression quality using the slider, and monitor the progress via a progress bar.

+6. **PDF Conversion:**
+   Convert PDFs to DOCX, PPT, or image files.
+For image conversion, you can select the output format (JPG, PNG, or BMP).

+7. **PDF Splitting:**
+   Split a PDF using one of three modes: every page, after specific pages, or in chunks of N pages.

 ## Contributing

 This project is for personal use and is not publicly open for contribution.